kol12303/Reseach_Paper/README.md

 ## 3- *The Python Codes*:
 *The codes are separated based on the article into three Jupyter Notebook:
 *Traditional Models, which contain the three adopted models, ARIMA, AR, and the Univariate Linear Regression.
-With the plots and the accuracy measures (RMSE, MSE, MAPE, and MAE)*
+With the plots and the accuracy measures (RMSE, MAPE, and MAE)*
 > #### The Jupyter Notebook Called **Traditional.ipynb**

 *And a IA-based Models, which contain three adopted models (LSTM, SVR, and XGBOOST).
-With the plots and the accuracy measures (RMSE, MSE, MAPE, and MAE)*
+With the plots and the accuracy measures (RMSE, MAPE, and MAE)*
 > #### The Jupyter Notebook Called **AI-based_Models.ipynb**

 *And third notebook contains the adopted ensemble model, which combines forecasted values from the traditional and AI-based models, also with plots and accuracy measures*.